Pnut2K/PnutSonicChanges/README.md

   -New SFX for better clarity on certain moves or other fun references for flavor (dash attack, neutral B, sideB, down/neutralB startup, dair, jumps)

-  -Disabled subaction 1E since it causes issues with clipping onto plats during blast attack, idk if this will ever be fixed tbh```
+  -Disabled subaction 1E since it causes issues with clipping onto plats during blast attack```